Evictions (Forcible Entry and Detainer actions, or FED's) are

 File the original Complaint and all copies with the Civil

-will mail copies of the Complaint to each Tenant at the address
+mail copies of the Complaint to each Tenant at the address you

-mail.
-The bailiff will attempt service of the third copy at the
+provide by regular mail.
+The bailiff will attempt service of another

-rental unit.
-You must provide the correct street address,
+additional copy by certified mail.
+You must provide the correct street

 service of the Complaint.